Desynit/SFDX-Plugin-Suite/README.md

 6. Hit the green play button at the top middle of VS Code (this play button will be to the right of the play button that you clicked in step #5).
 <br><img src=".images/vscodeScreenshot.png" width="480" height="278"><br>
 Congrats, you are debugging!

+## Publishing
+Remember to call publish like so: `npm publish --access public` otherwise it will try to be private